 The expression should be warm, intelligent and friendly, ideally highlighted with black pigment on the nose, eye rims and lips.
 The medium large, dark brown eye should be an open almond shape, with tight, dark rims.
-Correct eye placement is from entering the eye.
+Correct eye placement is important for direct and peripheral vision and tight-fitting eye rims prevent debris from entering the eye.
 Any dog showing a functional abnormality of the eyelids or eyelashes, for whatever reason, should be excused from the ring.
 This can include excessive tearing, swelling, difference in appearance between the eyes, etc.